Skip to main content

 Related information

 • The United Nations family comprises a large number of intergovernmental organizations, specialized agencies, programmes, funds, offices and research institutes as well as related organizations.
 Many of these organizations have a presence in Geneva.
 UNOG is a member of this wider United Nations family in Geneva and cooperates closely with many of the United Nations entities present here.
-For more information, see the section of the web site devoted to the UN Family in Geneva.
+For more information, see the section of the web site devoted to the UN Family in Geneva, and to other FAQs on the same topic.

 Related information